Fantasm027/logly.zig/docs/guide/introduction.md

-# What is Logly-Zig?
+# What is Logly.Zig?

-Logly-Zig is a high-performance, structured logging library for Zig, engineered to deliver the robust feature set of its Python and Rust counterparts while maximizing native Zig performance and safety guarantees.
+Logly.Zig is a high-performance, structured logging library for Zig, engineered to deliver the robust feature set of its Python and Rust counterparts while maximizing native Zig performance and safety guarantees.

 ## Key Features